bareos/bareos/manuals/en/developers/gui-interface.md

 like to add user level security and access.
 If we have code spread everywhere such as in a GUI this will be more difficult.
-The other advantage is that any code you add to the Director is automatically available to both the tty console program and the WX program.
-The major disadvantage is it increases the size of the code – however, compared to Networker the Bacula Director is really tiny.
+The other advantage is that any code you add to the Director is automatically available to both the tty console program and other programs.
+The major disadvantage is it increases the size of the code – however, compared to Networker the Bareos Director is really tiny.

 ### GUI Interface is Difficult

-Interfacing to an interactive program such as Bacula can be very difficult because the interfacing program must interpret all the prompts that may come.
+Interfacing to an interactive program such as Bareos can be very difficult because the interfacing program must interpret all the prompts that may come.
 This can be next to impossible.
-There are are a number of ways that Bacula is designed to facilitate this:
+There are are a number of ways that Bareos is designed to facilitate this:

--   The Bacula network protocol is packet based, and thus pieces of information sent can be ASCII or binary.
+-   The Bareos network protocol is packet based, and thus pieces of information sent can be ASCII or binary.

 -   The packet interface permits knowing where the end of a list is.